-Vancouver, BC - The Vancouver Canucks will host their sixth annual Hockey Talks day on January 25, 2018, to encourage a conversation about mental health.
+The Vancouver Canucks will host their sixth annual Hockey Talks day on January 16, 2019 to encourage a conversation about mental health.
 The Canucks will dedicate this game night to bring awareness to mental health and offer fans the opportunity to get involved through social media.
-The Canucks Hockey Talks event is part of an effort with nine NHL clubs where each will dedicate one of their game nights from January 2 to March 22 to bring awareness to mental health in an attempt to provide information from experts and alleviate some of the misconceptions and stigma associated with mental illness.
+The Canucks Hockey Talks event is part of an effort with 12 NHL clubs where each will dedicate one of their game nights from January 16 to March 17 to bring awareness to mental health, provide information from experts, and alleviate some of the misconceptions and stigma associated with mental illness.

-On January 25th, Canucks players will wear Hockey Talks helmet decals and dri-fit t-shirts to show their support.
+On January 16, Canucks players will wear Hockey Talks helmet decals and dri-fit t-shirts to show their support.
 As well, the Canucks will host the Canadian Mental Health Association and Foundry on the concourse to share information with fans.
-New for 2018, the Canucks are supporting the development of Foundry, a province-wide network of wellness centres and resources for young people ages 12-24 in BC.
-Foundry removes barriers and increases access to care - including mental health care, substance use services, primary care, social services and youth and family peer supports.

-The Canucks are once again supporting Balancing our Minds youth summits in 5 communities across BC.
+The Canucks are once again supporting Balancing our Minds mental health youth summits in 5 communities across BC in 2019.
 Balancing our Minds youth summits are events where high school aged youth can learn and talk about mental health and reducing stigma, participate in activities and learn about local and provincial resources.